SharpNECDisplaySolutions/necpdsdk/README.rst

 --------------
 The MIT License

+Copyright (c) 2020 Sharp NEC Display Solutions, Ltd.

-Copyright (c) 2017-2018 NEC Display Solutions, Ltd.
+Copyright (c) 2017-20 NEC Display Solutions, Ltd.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal